Pharkie/scribe/README.md

 ### Quick Action Buttons

-The web interface includes four fun buttons that work with any selected printer:
+The web interface includes quick action buttons that work with any selected
+printer:

-- **🧩 Random Riddle** - Prints a random riddle from the built-in collection
+- **🧩 Riddle** - Prints a random riddle from the built-in collection
-- **😂 Dad Joke** - Fetches and prints a random dad joke from an online API
+- **😂 Joke** - Fetches and prints a random dad joke from an online API
-- **� Inspirational Quote** - Fetches and prints inspirational quotes from ZenQuotes API
+- **💭 Quote** - Fetches and prints inspirational quotes from ZenQuotes API
+- **🧠 Quiz** - Fetches and prints trivia questions with multiple choice answers
-- **�🔤 Character Test** - Prints a comprehensive character set test for printer calibration
+- **🔤 Test Print** - Prints a comprehensive character set test for printer calibration (positioned last for optimal UX flow)

 All quick actions include timestamps and work seamlessly with both local and remote printing.